chrsjhnsn/pcap-all-the-things/README.md

 tested on .pkt (savvius) and .pcapng files.

-built on mac, should work fine on linux.# pcap all the things
+built on mac, should work fine on linux.